 If a student feels that he or she has been subjected to sexual harassment, normally the offense is to be initially reported to the president's office within 48 hours.
 A written complaint should include the name of the person(s) involved, the specific nature of the offense, and the date that it occurred.
 The president's office will conduct a thorough investigation of the complaint, and appropriate remedial action will be taken.
 Any information as is gathered will be treated as confidentially as practical.
 Where investigation confirms the offensive behavior, prompt corrective action will be taken with appropriate redress to the complaining party.
-Students reporting incidents of sexual harassment or cooperating with an investigation thereof will be protected throughout the investigation, and only those parties whom the president deems necessary to have knowledge of the case will be informed.
+Students reporting incidents of sexual harassment or cooperating with an investigation thereof will be protected from reprisals in any form.
+The confidentiality of the parties involved will be protected throughout the investigation, and only those parties whom the president deems necessary to have knowledge of the case will be informed.
 If the offense involves the president, the student should submit their report to the executive vice president's office.